 - Opioid Pharmacy Claim: Opioid Pharmacy Claims are identified through Generic Sequence Numbers (GSNs) as specified in a separate opioid file.
 Pharmacy claims with an opioid GSN are identified by the presence of a NDC in the input field National Drug Code (NDC).
 To identify specific medications, the NDCs must be cross-walked to GSNs because NDCs change over time.
 An updated crosswalk including current and historical NDCs must be used for each reporting period. - Pre-trigger Opioid Window: The period prior to the Trigger Window Start Date for which the average morphine equivalent dose (MED) per day metric is calculated.
-For the acute kidney & ureter stones episode, the Pre-trigger Opioid Window is the days 1-30 prior to the Trigger Window Start Date.
+For the hernia repair episode, the Pre-trigger Opioid Window is the days 1-60 prior to the Trigger Window Start Date.
 Opioid Pharmacy Claims in this time period are identified by having a Header From Date Of Service in the Pre-trigger Opioid Window, inclusive of the first and last days of the Pre-trigger Opioid Window.
 The duration and timing of the Pre-trigger Opioid Window is specific to a given episode and therefore may not be the same across episodes.
-Further, the Pre-trigger Opioid window may or may not align with the windows in section 2.3.3.

-- Trigger and Post-trigger Opioid Window: The period after the Trigger Window Start Date for which the average MED/day metric is calculated.
-For the acute kidney & ureter stones episode, the Trigger and Post-trigger Opioid Window is the days 1-30 after the Trigger Window.
-That is, it will include the full trigger window plus 30 days.
-Opioid Pharmacy Claims in this time period are identified by having a Header From Date Of Service in the Trigger and Post-trigger Opioid Window, inclusive of first and last days of the Trigger Window and Post-trigger Window, respectively.
-The duration and timing of the Trigger and Post-trigger Opioid Window is specific to a given episode and therefore may not be the same across episodes.
-Further, the Trigger and Post-Trigger Opioid Window may or may not align with the windows in section 2.3.3.
+Further, the Pre-trigger Opioid window may or may not align with the windows in section 2.3.3. - Post-trigger Opioid Window: The period after the Trigger Window End Date for which the average MED/day metric is calculated.
+For the hernia repair episode, the post-trigger Opioid Window is the days 7-30 after the Trigger Window End Date.
+Opioid Pharmacy Claims in this time period are identified by having a Header From Date Of Service in the Post-trigger Opioid Window, inclusive of first and last days of the Post-trigger Opioid Window.
+The duration and timing of the Post-trigger Opioid Window is specific to a given episode and therefore may not be the same across episodes.
+Further, the Post-trigger Opioid window may or may not align with the windows in section 2.3.3.